aksharpande/CS6388MiniProject/README.md

 # CS6388MiniProject

-Download Dependencies for this Mini Project (Instructions for macOS)
+Download Dependencies for this Mini Project (Installation instructions for macOS)